Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation: Phase space formulation of quantum mechanics

 \section{Phase space formulation of quantum mechanics}

 In the phase-space formulation of quantum mechanics, there exists a one-to-one correspondence between operators and functions on position-momentum coordinates.
+For the sake of simplicity, we present the formalism for a single bosonic mode; the generalization to M modes follows by tensor product.
 For any quantum operator $\hat O(\hat q, \hat p)$ we can define its associated Weyl symbol $O_W(q,p)$ as \cite{polkovnikov2010phase}:

-The Wigner function, in turn, can be defined as the Weyl symbol of the density matrix $\hat \rho$:
+The Wigner function, in turn, is defined from the density matrix $\hat \rho$ as:

-More generally, Weyl symbols are functions of fundamental importance in the phase-space formulation of quantum mechanics.
+Weyl symbols are functions of great importance in the phase-space formulation of quantum mechanics.
 The expectation value of any operator is given by the average of the corresponding Weyl symbol over the Wigner function:

 In order to introduce quantum dynamics in the phase-space formalism \cite{Vogel1989_dynamics}, we first need to introduce Moyal brackets $\{\circ , \circ \}_{MB}$ and the star product $\star$.
 We can define the star product between the Weyl symbol of an operator and the Wigner function as follows: